katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 Common Parameters
 =================

-All Ansible Meraki modules support the following parameters which affect communication with the Meraki Dashboard API.
+All Assible Meraki modules support the following parameters which affect communication with the Meraki Dashboard API.
 Most of these should only be used by Meraki developers and not the general public.

     host
         Hostname or IP of Meraki Dashboard.